 3) Once you lift off the cap you will see two wires that are connected to a couple of prongs on the underside of the sensor.

-4) You need to join these two wires together.
-You can twist or solder them together, but an easier way would be to push the two prongs down towards each other until they touch.
+4) You need to join these two wires together, preferably using high-temperature ceramic or porcelain wire nuts.
+Another way would be to push the two prongs down towards each other until they touch.

 5) Replace the cap and bend the brackets back to their original spot.